WalletConnect/walletconnect-docs/docs/javascript/auth/wallet-usage.md

 ## Scan QR Code

-Once a QR code is scanned, pairing must be established using the URI embedded.
+Once a QR code is scanned, a pairing must be established using the embedded URI.
 This is what allows the `auth_request` events to be received.

 ```javascript